Praqma/reveals/metaphors/metaphors.md

 We talk about technical debt, we recon that probably most of you do.
 But that is also a metaphor.
 But try to stop and dwell with of it for a while.

+Did you even think of it as a metaphor? or has it become so much part of your daily lingo that you just use it as a - well technical phrase.

 It is actually a not just something that we've accidentally added to our lingo. it's indeed a _brilliant_ metaphor.

+Let's add some PATHOS to the - original metaphor DEBT!

 The sloppiness, brute force, unconsidered solutions that we some times throw into our code are not all bad - it's just debt.